-The organisation can centrally enforce policy so that items which originate from an Outlook client that has janusSEAL for Outlook installed contain a protective marking indicating the item's sensitivity.
+The organization can centrally enforce policy so that items which originate from an Outlook client that has Janusseal for Outlook installed contain a protective marking indicating the item's sensitivity.
 The marking can be used by other email system components, such as email gateways, to filter the egress of sensitive information.
 Human readable markings raise recipient's awareness, so that sensitive information can be correctly handled by them.

 The need to classify each sent item is enforced, whether the message is sent directly from Outlook, from an Office document, using File > Send To... or from the shell context menu using Send To > Mail Recipient

-The Compose Classification Toolbar feature can also be switched off by policy settings so that organisation's can ensure end-users only classify a message once they click the Send button using the janusSEAL On Send Classification Dialog.
-Some organisation prefer their users only classify messages via the Classification Dialog as it means they fully consider the security classification of the whole message at the time of sending, rather than part way during composition.
+The Compose Classification Toolbar feature can also be switched off by policy settings so that organization's can ensure end-users only classify a message once they click the Send button using the Janusseal On Send Classification Dialog.
+Some organization prefer their users only classify messages via the Classification Dialog as it means they fully consider the security classification of the whole message at the time of sending, rather than part way during composition.

 - the prominent showing of a received message's security classification when viewing the message in the preview pane or in its own read dialog

 Janusseal for Outlook includes the On Send Classification Dialog so if the user does not set the security classification during composition then they will still be prompted to specify it on sending.